-- 1. Conduct a public hearing to consider acceptance of the First 5 Stanislaus 2019-2020 Audit Report prepared by Hudson Henderson & Company Inc., Certified Public Accountants. - 2.
-Accept the 2019-2020 Audit Report.
+- 1. Conduct a public hearing to consider acceptance of the First 5 Stanislaus 2019-2020 Restated Audit Report prepared by Hudson Henderson & Company Inc., Certified Public Accountants. - 2.
+Accept the 2019-2020 Restated Audit Report.

-FISCAL IMPACT:

 There is no fiscal impact associated with the approval of this agenda item.

 COMMISSION ACTION:

-On motion of Commissioner ; Seconded by Commissioner
+On motion of Cor mmissioner; Seconded by Commissioner;

 and approved by the following vote:

-Ayes: Commissioner(s):
+Ayes: Commissio ner(s):

-Noes: Commissioner(s):
+ner(s):

-Excused or Absent Commissioner(s):
+Excused or Abser nt Commissioner(s):

-Abstair ining: Commissioner(s):
+Abstaining: Comr nissioner(s):

-1) Approved as recommended.
+1) A Approved as recommended.

-2)
+2) [Denied.

-3)
+3) A Approved as amended.

-Motion n:

-Attest:

-Stephanie Loomis, Staff Services Coordinator
+Motion: